speedcontrol/nodecg-speedcontrol/READMES/Migrating-from-v1.x-to-v2.x.md

     - `finishTime` (no arguments) has been changed to `timerStop` (`{ id: string, forfeit: boolean }`).
     - `timerUndo` (`id: string`) has been added.

 There may be some other undocumented replicants/messages that were changed in the development of v2.x, but we did not think these were worth documenting here.
 Please study the source code if needed, and submit an issue if there is something missing you feel you need.
-Also, as a general note, if a message/replicant is not mentioned in the [API documentation (TBD)](API.md), assume it could change at any point.
+Also, as a general note, if a message/replicant is not mentioned in the [API documentation](API.md), assume it could change at any point.